danielefongo/microscope/readme.md

 - A percentage string (e.g. "40%"): represents the percentage of rows or columns.
 - `nil`: indicates that the component will expand to occupy as much space as possible.

-To construct the layout, you can invoke the `build` function of the display instance by passing a rectangle.
+To construct the layout, you can invoke the `build` function of the display instance by passing a size (e.g. finder size).

 Example: